cwvcallico/cwvcallico.github.io/README.md

 # cwvcallico.github.io
-* Playground for website drafts and other projects
+* Draft area for portfolio website ideas, structure, style, and more